shane24sweeney/library/README.md

-#Ruby On Rails Program 1
+# Ruby On Rails Program 1

-#Team Members:
+## Team Members:
-Kellie Jos
+- Kellie Jos
-Moharnab Saikia
+- Moharnab Saikia
-Shane Sweeney
+- Shane Sweeney

-#Overview Library Web Application Deployment:
+## Overview Library Web Application Deployment:
 [Heroku URL](https://fathomless-refuge-8356.herokuapp.com)

-#How to Use LibSys:
+## How to Use LibSys:

+## Preconfiged Admin:

-#Preconfiged Admin: email: admin@ncsu.edu Password:password
+email: admin@ncsu.edu
+password:password

 Download from Github at: github.com/ssweene2/RubyOnRailsProgram1- Using Ubuntu Terminal navigate to the following directory and run rails server: /trunk/rails server if the following is encountered: Could not find pg-0.18.3 in any of the sources Run `bundle install` to install missing gems. please run the following command: bundle install –without production
 Then run rails server again.

 ##Extra features implemented: Recommendations and email notifications

 ##Note:Whenever a user is deleted all the checkout history is also deleted.Also you can't delete a book which has been checked out or a user who has a book checked out.

 #Admin Features:

 ##Log in as admin:

  Select->Admin Login from the right hand side of the page.
 Enter the following for each field: Email: admin@ncsu.edu  Password:password Select ->login.

 ##Edit admin profile:

 Follow steps to log in as admin above.
 Select ->Admins -> Show (on user with email: admin@ncsu.edu) Select-> Edit.
 Edit Name value and select ->Update Admin.
 Logout After recieving the update message from updating the admin profile above, select Logout.

 ##Creating other admins:

  Log in as admin as described above.
 If you encounter issues logging in with admin simply perform a refresh on the web page.
 Select ->Admins ->New Admin.
 Fill out the fields for Name, Email, Password and Password confirmation.
 Then select ->Create Admin.
 For example: Name: sean Email: james@yahoo.com Password: 1234 Password confirmation: 1234 Select Create Admin (Observe you get an error saying password is too short) Re-enter 12345678 for Password and Password confirmation.
 Select Create Admin.

 ##List other admins:

  Select admins after successfully creating above admin.

 ##View details of admins except password: